PaulZC/IridiumSBD/documentation/README.md

 - This method returns the Iridium network time in tm.
 - "tm" is a C standard library structure defined in <time.h>
 - Note that the tm_mon field is zero-based, i.e. January is 0
-- This function uses AT+MSSTM, which might report “Network not found”.
+- This function uses AT-MSSTM, which might report "Network not found".
 In this case, the function returns ISBD_NO_NETWORK.

 ```
 int sleep()
 ```

-- Description: Puts the RockBLOCK into low power “sleep” mode
+- Description: Puts the RockBLOCK into low power "sleep" mode
 - Returns: ISBD_SUCCESS if successful, a non-zero code otherwise
 - Parameter: **None**.

 Notes:
 - This method gracefully shuts down the RockBLOCK and puts it into low-power standby mode by bringing the active low SLEEP line low.
 - Wake the device by calling **begin()**.
-- If provided, the user’s **ISBDCallback** function is repeatedly called during this operation.
+- If provided, the user's **ISBDCallback** function is repeatedly called during this operation.

 ```
 bool isAsleep()